 Bio (Ann Perodeau)

-Leadership Studies, Business, Environment and Sustainability, Executive Education
+Leadership Studies, Business, Environment and Sustainability, Executive Education, Communication and Culture

 In 2001, Ann Perodeau began teaching at Royal Roads in the Master of Arts in Leadership residencies and later in the Master of Buisness Administration program, including online courses and project supervision.
 She later designed and continues to deliver, Building Sustainable Communities, which combines Systems, Community Development and Appreciative Inquiry.
 She has taught in residencies on topics of Sustainable Community Development and more recently, Communication for Social Change and Development.
 In semester format, Ann has taught Business Ethics and International Leadership in the Bachelor of Business Administration in Sustainability and International Business program.